chris-bc/site/_posts/2015-05-05-router-mod-with-dd-wrt.md

 * [NightHawk Only - http://www.desipro.de/ddwrt-ren/K3-AC-Arm/](http://www.desipro.de/ddwrt-ren/K3-AC-Arm/)
 * [NightHawk Only - http://desipro.de/ddwrt/K3-AC-Arm/](http://desipro.de/ddwrt/K3-AC-Arm/)

 Which ROM to install isn't so straightforward if you're using a NightHawk and nobody seems willing to give advice.
-If that's not you, just download whatever the supported routers database tells you to.
+If you're not using a NightHawk, just download whatever the supported routers database tells you to.
 The detailed forum post says the last build with working bridge mode was 26125, but that is **very** old, and it also lists several problems fixed in February and March 2015.
 So what the hey, maybe the very latest build is the best idea?

 For me that's 2015-05-19, so down it comes.
 As does the latest stock firmware from NetGear, just in case it all goes wrong I want to have that handy.